electro-soup/Heat-buffer-HMI/README.md

 ```

-# History:
+# Short history:

 The main problem after upgrading boiler room to 900l water buffer tank and wood boiler was - how to assess how much energy is stored?
-One termometer was not enough, because it can be very on the top (eg. 80°C) and cold in the middle (30-40°C).
+One temperature sensor was not enough, because it can be very on the top (eg. 80°C) and cold in the middle (30-40°C).
 So I came up with idea I will attach nine DS18B20 sensors directly on the tank with magnets:

 ![356671924-50bb507e-9171-46c5-b194-4a0811f5c0e84](https://github.com/user-attachments/assets/add8e3f9-1729-4c93-8ffd-9f39b9a04425)